tim-kos/so-zetta-slow/README.md

-This is the source code for my pt-BR blog.
+This is the source code for my blog.